IBM/BluePic/README.md

 ## About BluePic
 To learn more about BluePic's folder structure, its architecture, and the Swift packages it depends on, see the [About](Docs/About.md) page.

-## Reporting issues against the IBM Cloud Tools for Swift
-You can use the [dW Answers](https://developer.ibm.com/answers/topics/cloud-tools-for-swift.html) web site to ask a question and/or report any issues you encounter while using the IBM Cloud Tools for Swift.
-Just make sure you use the tag `cloud-tools-for-swift` for the questions you post on dW Answers.

 ## Privacy Notice
 The BluePic-Server application includes code to track deployments to [IBM Bluemix](https://www.bluemix.net/) and other Cloud Foundry platforms.
 The following information is sent to a [Deployment Tracker](https://github.com/IBM-Bluemix/cf-deployment-tracker-service) service on each deployment: